 COVID-19 - supply problems persist

 The COVID-19 crisis has caused unprecedented disruption to international air freight - to put it in perspective, this is by far the most significant disruption experienced in air freight since it became an important part of the international trading economy.
-There have been almost no international passenger flights since the crisis began which has meant that there is dramatically less air freight capacity leading to many delays, sky-rocketing air freight prices and regular cancellations due to overbooking and priority being given to urgent medical supplies.
-We talk with our freight partners almost every day and they are doing everything they can to keep things moving for us whilst working under huge stress.
+There are still almost no international passenger flights meaning that air freight capacity is a fraction of pre-pandemic levels, leading to many delays, painfully high air freight prices and regular cancellations.
+This led many of our suppliers to switch to sea freight last year which means an out of stock title can take 3-4 months instead of 2-3 weeks!

 Back to News